 Install downspout extensions that will carry water several feet away from the foundation before releasing it.

 Install an underground downspout and pop-up emitter.
 Water from the gutters flows into the underground downspout and toward the pop-up emitter situated in your yard, 10 feet or so away from the foundation.
 When the basin fills with water, the pop-up emitter pops up and releases the water.

 Don’t plant water-hungry vegetation near the foundation.

 Another way to prevent basement mold is via dehumidification.
 Dehumidification will keep your basement humidity below 50% preventing mold growth.
 Here at Epp Foundation Repair we use Aprilaire dehumidifiers.

-If you’re dealing with basement mold and you’re in our service area in Nebraska, Iowa, Kansas, or Missouri, contact us today for an inspection and repair estimate.
+If you’re dealing with basement mold and you’re in our service area in Lincoln, Omaha, Grand Island, Kearney, Nebraska, Missouri, Iowa and parts of Northeastern Kansas, contact us today for an inspection and repair estimate.